A Science Fantasy Adventure from The Other Worlds

 Skelos considered slapping the boy around the head to garner his attention and then remembered who his father was.
 He made a fist of his slapping hand and watched the boy tweak apart the holographic brain segment by segment.
 The apprentice’s name then came to him: Imbrecas.

-‘Well, tell me what you’re looking at, Imbrecas.’
+‘Well tell me what you’re looking at, Imbrecas.’
 There was nothing to stop him having two apprentices, he supposed.
 A second apprentice on alternate days of the week will alleviate this torture.
 I will speak to the boy’s father tomorrow.
 See if we might come to another arrangement that is more to my advantage and less to his.

 ‘The-the left temporal lobe,’ said Imbrecas, his hand shaking.
-‘Urm…the…Occ-occipital Lobe.’
+‘Erm…the…Occ-occipital Lobe.’

 Skelos sighed.
 His mind ventured to more critical matters.
 His years of measured research taunted him.
 By all accounts, they were non-productive.
 It was not his fault, or the fault of his assistants.
 It was The Establishment.
 They were to blame for his lack of progress.
 He could have Stores half the size of Pareus and a thousand discoveries and inventions to his name, but few would ever make it into Odisirian society, few would ever be recognised, rewarded or acknowledged, not without the backing of The Establishment, the three most powerful orders in Odisiris: The Parliamentary Elite, The P.D.P.C: Planetary Data Protection Committee, and the P.S.R.F.D: Pareus Scientific Research and Funding Division.

 Skelos had an aptitude for neuroscience.
 The Establishment was impressed with his work in neurorobotics.
 Anything to do with droids and cyborgs was always welcome.
 However, they did not have the same enthusiasm when it came to understanding the Citizen psyche, reading thoughts, interpreting minds.
-He understood their caution; many Citizens had plenty to hide.
-They did not want their indiscretions made known to anyone but their closest allies.

 Skelos grew weary of the protocol and rules regarding the research conducted within his Stores.
 His so-called Mind Work was done in the evening or at night when most of his team had gone home.
 There were ways in which he could take his Mind Work to another level.
 He was wasting his efforts experimenting on Unmarked Ones[1] and rodents.
 Their genetic make-up was different, very different to Citizens.
 Practically alien.